Open Data Hub logo

 Problem

-If your administrator has configured specialized user groups for Open Data Hub, your username might not be added to the default user group or the default administrator group for Open Data Hub.
+If your cluster administrator has configured Open Data Hub user groups, your username might not be added to the default user group or the default administrator group for Open Data Hub.

 Resolution

-Contact your administrator so that they can add you to the correct group/s.
+Contact your cluster administrator so that they can add you to the correct group/s.

 My notebook server does not start